-This experimental evaluation will be carried out using representative solvents to be determined after consultation with the CARB staff and relevant industry groups.
+This experimental evaluation will be carried out using direct reactivity experiments with representative solvents to be determined after consultation with the CARB staff and relevant industry groups.
 The number of solvents tested will depend on the cost of the direct reactivity testing procedure, which has not yet been determined.
+The funding available for the existing project may not be sufficient to experimentally study all the types of petroleum distillates that may be of interest.